 Draw Disbursement and Contractor Payment

 Add on the 5-7 days the lender needs to approve the draw, then an additional 1-3 business days for payment to finally be received by the contractor.
 In total, it can take up to 13 days for the contractor to get paid per draw request.
 And in the meantime, the contractor is cutting checks every week, and 42% report paying subcontractors before they see the draw disbursement from the lender.

 It’s no wonder that projects sometimes go over deadline and budget.
 With contractors having to wait so long for their draws, they may not be able to maintain this payment timeline and also pay their subcontractors.
 In the future they will work with lenders who can support a faster process.

 How to Make Your Construction Draw Process 55 Days Faster

 In order to support a faster draw turn time, keep projects on track, and gain repeat business from contractors, lenders must turn to technology.
-Lenders using digital solutions such as Land Gorilla’s Construction Loan Manager can reduce the draw processing timeline from 13 days to 2 days per draw.
+Lenders using digital solutions such as construction draw software can reduce the draw processing timeline from 13 days to 2 days per draw.
 This means all parties are ahead of the game by 11 days on each draw.
 Considering that most construction loans have 5 draws, with a savings of 11 days each, in total everyone is benefiting by 55 days.

 To make the construction draw process 55 days faster, you must automate your contractor’s payment process before and after your approval.